NorMenMe/react-quiz/README.md

 -on Button next, do I need the conditional rendering ?
 - useEffect is re-rendering the page
-- test diff with empty dependency

-- check useEffect example in instagram clone:
+-sea:
-    - on re-render reset
+- useEffect re-render disabling css properties

-- reset border & enabled checkbox with a conditional ?
-  - add an if !IsSubmit before border func & checkbox func; wrap it into a func ?
+- useEffect restore component from start
+- useEffect initial state

+// next:

+- get Help: Leon or "Teilos"
+- prep it & do some style